r-lyeh-archived/JXML/README.md

 - Type is required.
 It is represented by a single character (see below).
 - Name is optional.

+Special characters
+JSON escaped characters in strings might become character entity references.
 Most Unicode characters are valid within identifiers, as long as they are properly escaped (for example, \unnnn).
+Any strings escaped with \u becomes XML entity references specified in decimal.
+\b (backspace) is not supported in XML and, subsequently, is not supported in JXML.

 JSON boolean
 If the JSON boolean has a property name transformation becomes &lt;j son="b:name"&gt;&lt;/j&gt;, else becomes &lt;j son="b"&gt;&lt;/j&gt;.